-When comparing Wing IDE vs Spyder, the Slant community recommends Wing IDE for most people.
-In the question“What are the best Python IDEs?”
-Wing IDE is ranked 7th while Spyder is ranked 8th.
+When comparing Wing IDE vs Spyder, the Slant community recommends Spyder for most people.
+In the question“What are the best IDEs or editors for Python?”
+Spyder is ranked 7th while Wing IDE is ranked 10th.
+The most important reason people chose Spyder is:

 Ranked in these QuestionsQuestion Ranking